medialab/minet/docs/cli.md

 metadata recorded in a CSV file.

 Positional Arguments:
   url                           Url of the Hyphe API. corpus                        Id of the corpus. webentity_id_column           Column of the CSV file containing the webentity
                                 ids.
   tag_columns                   Columns, separated by comma, to use as tags. data                          CSV file of webentities (exported from Hyphe).

 Optional Arguments:
   --password PASSWORD           The corpus's password if required.
-  --separator SEPARATOR       Separator use to split multiple tag values in the
+  --separator SEPARATOR         Separator use to split multiple tag values in
-                              same column.
+                                the same column.
 Defaults to `|`.
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
+  --refresh-per-second REFRESH_PER_SECOND
+                                Number of times to refresh the progress bar per second.
+Can be a float e.g. `0.5` meaning once every two seconds.
+Use this to limit CPU usage when launching multiple commands at once.
+                                Defaults to `10`.
-  --silent                    Whether to suppress all the log and progress bars.
+  --silent                      Whether to suppress all the log and progress
+                                bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

 Examples: